How to Find Legitimate Work-at-Home Jobs

 You may need to try multiple words to find all jobs.
 For example, on Careerbuilder, telecommute and "work at home" both yield results, but they're different results.
-Telecommute usually brings up more professional level or technical jobs.
-So it pays to try several keywords, even if one is give you good results.
+Telecommute usually brings up a more professional level or technical jobs.
+So it pays to try several keywords, even if one gives you good results.

 Avoiding Work-At-Home Scams

 Scammers are clever and often will get their schemes on legitimate sites.
 For that reason, you need to do your due diligence to protect yourself from scams.
-Here's a few tips to help:
+Here are a few tips to help:

-1) Legitimate jobs will never charge to hire you.
-Any job asking for money for anything other than a background check is NOT a job.
-I might not be a scam, but it's definitely not a job.
+- Legitimate jobs will never charge to hire you.
+Any job asking for money for anything other than a background check is not a job.
+It might not be a scam, but it's definitely not a job.

-2) Keep abreast of the most common work-at-home scams so you can immediately weed them out from your search results.
-Assembly work, rebate processing, email processing, and envelop stuffing are all scams.
+- Keep abreast of the most common work-at-home scams so you can immediately weed them out from your search results.
+Assembly work, rebate processing, email processing, and envelope stuffing are all scams.

-3) Be aware that scammers sometimes use traditional job titles to trick people.
-Typing and data entry jobs are often scams so research them carefully.
+- Be aware that scammers sometimes use traditional job titles to trick people.
+Typing and data entry jobs are often scams, so research them carefully.